cs4560-utah-sp24/test/tests/chapter2-exercise-scrollbar-tests.md

 Tests for WBE Chapter 5 Exercise `Scrollbar`
 =======================

+Stop your browser from scrolling down past the last display list entry.
+At the right edge of the screen, draw a blue, rectangular scrollbar.
+Make sure the size and position of the scrollbar reflects what part of the full document the browser can see, as in the figure showing page and screen coordinates.
+Hide the scrollbar if the whole document fits onscreen.

-The scrolling feature in this scenario does not need to include functionality to prevent scrolling beyond the content's end.
+You do **not** need to prevent scrolling past the content's end.
-Scrolling past the bottom of the page content is an acceptable behavior and aligns with the basic functionality of the scrolling mechanism being tested.

-In the design of the scrollbar, it should be rendered on top of all other elements on the page, including text.
-This is to ensure that the scrollbar remains visible and accessible at all times, regardless of the page's content or layout.
+Draw the scrollbar on top of all other elements on the page, including text.
+Do not change where line breaks happen.
 Testing boilerplate:

     >>> import wbemocks